NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 {% assign tip_content = "
 - Choose $$f$$ to be the ***largest*** factor of the integrand you can easily integrate, either directly or by using the substitution method.
 You will often need to rewrite the integral to see this largest factor and, remember $$f(x)=1\cdot f(x)$$.
 This is especially useful when you cannot integrate ***any obvious*** factor within the integrand.
 - If you can integrate ***all*** factors in the integrand, then choose $$g$$ first to be the factor whose derivative changes form or becomes a constant.
 - Sometimes you have to use Integration by Parts more than once while evaulating an integral.
-In this case, try to stay with the same function type choice for all Integrations by Parts.
+In this case, try to stay with the same function-type choice for all Integrations by Parts.
 " %}{% include theorem_env.html
   type="tip"
   title = "Rules of Thumb for applying Integration by Parts"